Dhuvaafaru: Redevelopment

-Dhuvaafaru was finalized as the new home for the Kandholhudhoo people who were scattered across at least five different islands of the atoll, some lived in islands even further away like Hulhumalé.
-Neighboring islanders came to the rescue of Kandholhudhoo natives during the tsunami and provided shelter to the tsunami victims until the government built temporary shelters for the tsunami victims.

 In an agreement made by the International Federation of Red Cross and Red Crescent Societies with the government of Maldives in May 2005, they pledged to fund the construction of 562 houses and other necessary buildings and facilities for a community to flourish.
 All together 600 houses were constructed in Dhuvaafaru; 38 of which were funded by the government.
 International Federation of Red Cross and Red Crescent Societies committed to fund over 30 million US Dollars for Dhuvaafaru project.

 An agreement was signed between Maldivian government and the joint venture companies of Amin Construction of Maldives and Singapore's Liang Beng to develop Dhuvaafaru on 13 February 2006.
 The bidding process was marred by allegation of corruption and it took over a year to finalise the contractors.
 Corruption allegations were brought against Amin Constructions by another local company called Moreway Constructions with regards to the bidding process.
 On 17 November 2005, the government revoked the contract of US$17.4 million awarded to the joint venture companies Arun Excello of India and Apollo Holdings of Maldives saying that the bidding documents were incomplete but the government failed to provide an explanation as to why the bid was accepted in the first place.
-Previously the government had promised in 2005 to provide permanent shelter for the displaced within two years however, over a year was wasted in the bidding process and it took an agonising four years for the tsunami victims dreams to be realised.

 Construction work in Dhuvaafaru started in April 2006 and the building of a new community was completed in over 2 years.
-While the construction was ongoing IFRC provided Kandholhudhoo residents the opportunity of visiting Dhuvaafaru once a month and inspect the progress.
-IFRC representatives continued consultation with the displaced people in various islands of Raa Atoll with regards to Dhuvaafaru project.
-On 31 August 2008 IFRC handed over the pre-school, primary school, secondary school, auditorium and community administrative building to the government after work was completed.
+While the construction was ongoing The IFRC provided Kandholhudhoo residents the opportunity of visiting Dhuvaafaru once a month and inspect the progress.
+The IFRC representatives continued consultation with the displaced people in various islands of Raa Atoll with regards to Dhuvaafaru project.
+On 31 August 2008 The IFRC handed over the pre-school, primary school, secondary school, auditorium and community administrative building to the government after work was completed.